JochenHiller/concierge-tests/README.md

 * ~~[#439492 Concierge is missing pre-registered SAXParserFactory and DocumentBuilderFactory](https://bugs.eclipse.org/bugs/show_bug.cgi?id=439492)~~ (Closed)
   * Note: as commented in bug this missing functionality is added as separate bundle to keep core code of Concierge as small as possible
 * ~~[#439751 Component.activate() will be called BEFORE bundle activator will be called](https://bugs.eclipse.org/bugs/show_bug.cgi?id=439751)~~ (Rejected)
-  * Note: TODO raise a bug against Apache Felix DS
+  * Note: Needs retesting as in newer version of Apache SCR the tests are running successful
 * ~~[#439947 NullPointerException when resolving a fragment as framework extension bundle](https://bugs.eclipse.org/bugs/show_bug.cgi?id=439947)~~ (Resolved)
 * ~~[#439957 Bundle-NativeCode resolve will fail when selection-filter will be used](https://bugs.eclipse.org/bugs/show_bug.cgi?id=439957)~~ (Closed)
 * ~~[#439981 Concierge.removeFrameworkListener raise a NullPointerException](https://bugs.eclipse.org/bugs/show_bug.cgi?id=439981)~~ (Closed)